coqui-ai/STT/doc/BUILDING.rst

 We only support building CTC Decoder on x86-64 architecture.
-However, we offer some hints on building the CTC decoder on other architectures, and you might find some help in our `discourse <https://discourse.mozilla.org/>`.
+However, we offer some hints on building the CTC decoder on other architectures, and you might find some help in our `GitHub Discussions <https://github.com/coqui-ai/STT/discussions>`.

 Feedback on improving this section or usage on other architectures is welcome.